 - (1) First, it may be the case that a workforce that includes apprentices is more economical and efficient than an alternative workforce without them.
-In other words, apprentices may provide a good "return on investment" (ROI); - (2) Second, use of apprentices from local apprenticeship programs may ensure that the work is being done by local people, which is demonstrably advantageous to the county; 13 - (3) Third, if use of apprentices would lead to higher incomes for Miami-Dade County construction workers, employing them could further a county goal of increasing local living standards; - (4) Fourth, if the use of apprentices was coupled with a requirement that the apprenticeship programs enroll residents of the lowest income or disadvantaged communities, apprenticeship could be a mechanism to provide stable and well-paying jobs (i.e., real careers) to the county's neediest residents; - (5) Fifth, if apprentices work more safely than those without equally formalized training, the construction could be performed in a safer manner; and - (6) Sixth, use of apprentices could fulfill a county goal completely independent of its role as an end user of the buildings by fulfilling a workforce development function.
+In other words, apprentices may provide a good "return on investment" (ROI); - (2) Second, use of apprentices from local apprenticeship programs ensures that the work is being done by local people, which is demonstrably advantageous to the city and the county; - (3) Third, if use of apprentices would lead to higher incomes for Miami-Dade County construction workers, employing them could further city and county goals of increasing local living standards; - (4) Fourth, if the use of apprentices was coupled with a requirement that the apprenticeship programs enroll residents of the lowest income or disadvantaged communities, apprenticeship could be a mechanism to provide stable and well-paying jobs (i.e., real careers) to the city's and the county's neediest residents; - (5) Fifth, if apprentices work more safely than those without equally formalized training, the construction could be performed in a safer manner; and - (6) Sixth, use of apprentices could fulfill city and county goals completely independent of their roles as end users of the buildings by fulfilling a workforce development function.
+Local governments spend a great deal of money on training; utilizing apprentices could be a very inexpensive or perhaps even cost-free way to support a very successful form of job training, which is a clear local government goal for local residents.